 High Carbon Stock Approach (HCSA) and GHG assessment was conducted as sequence of assessments.
-Field survey for the HCSA, including its forest inventory was conducted in September-October 2017 and was followed by a follow up site visit in November-December 2017.
-Report of the HCSA then was compiled and finalized in July 2018.
-GHG assessment was following after the analysis of HCSA.
-GHG assessment report was compiled and finalized also in July 2018.
+Field survey for the HCSA, including forest inventory was conducted in September-October 2017 and was followed by a follow up site visit in November-December 2017.
+Report of the HCSA was compiled and finalized in July 2018.
+GHG assessment was following the analysis of HCSA and the report was compiled and finalized also in July 2018.